Agent Journey Beyond RGB: Hierarchical Semantic-Spatial Representation Enrichment for Vision-and-Language Navigation: Experiments

 \subsection{Task Setup and Implementation}

-\textbf{Datasets.} We evaluate our model on three diverse VLN benchmarks based on the Matterport3D simulator environment \cite{anderson2018R2R}. \textbf{R2R} \cite{anderson2018R2R} focuses solely on navigation following detailed instructions. \textbf{REVERIE} \cite{qi2020reverie} requires the agent to recognize the correct object from candidate bounding boxes upon reaching the navigation goal. \textbf{SOON} \cite{zhu2021soon} further challenges agents to generate candidate bounding boxes using an object detector, as predefined boxes are not provided.
+\textbf{Datasets.} We mainly evaluate our model on three diverse VLN benchmarks. \textbf{R2R} \cite{anderson2018R2R} focuses solely on navigation following detailed instructions. \textbf{REVERIE} \cite{qi2020reverie} requires the agent to recognize the correct object from candidate bounding boxes upon reaching the navigation goal. \textbf{SOON} \cite{zhu2021soon} challenges agents to generate candidate bounding boxes using an object detector.
+Given that discrete agents can serve as planners of ETPNav \cite{an2024etpnav}, we also evaluate SUSA on the continuous R2R-CE \cite{krantz_vlnce_2020}. \textbf{R2R-CE} is constructed from the discrete Matterport3D and executed in the continuous Habitat simulator~\cite{savva2019habitat}.

-\textbf{Metrics.} We evaluate the navigation performance using standard metrics: Trajectory Length (TL), Success Rate (SR), Navigation Error (NE), and Success Rate weighted by Path Length (SPL).
-Additionally, we use Normalized Dynamic Time Warping (nDTW) and Success weighted by Normalized Dynamic Time Warping (sDTW) to evaluate the fidelity of successful trajectories to their corresponding instructions.
-For the REVERIE and SOON tasks, which involve object identification, we also evaluate object grounding metrics: Remote Grounding Success (RGS), and RGS weighted by Path Length (RGSPL).
+\textbf{Metrics.} We evaluate the navigation performance using standard metrics: Success Rate (SR), Oracle Success Rate (OSR), Navigation Error (NE), and Success Rate weighted by Path Length (SPL).
+For the REVERIE and SOON tasks, which involve object identification, we also evaluate object grounding metrics: Remote Grounding Success (RGS) and RGS weighted by Path Length (RGSPL).
+Given that \textbf{SPL} optimally balances navigation success rate and trajectory length, we employ it as our primary metric.

-\textbf{Implementation Details.} We initialized transformer layers with pretrained LXMERT \cite{tan2019lxmert} during pre-training.
-Pre-training was performed for 100k iterations with a batch size of 32.
-Fine-tuning was performed for 25k iterations.
-For fine-tuning, we used batch sizes of 4, 8, and 2 for R2R, REVERIE, and SOON, respectively.
+\textbf{Implementation Details.} Pre-training was performed for 100k iterations with a batch size of 32.
+Fine-tuning was performed for 25k iterations for VLN tasks.
+For fine-tuning, we used batch sizes of 4, 8, 2 and 16 for R2R, REVERIE, SOON and R2R-CE, respectively.
 The default hyperparameters are $\lambda_1 $ = 0.2 and $\lambda_2$= 0.8.
 The node and view dimensions are identical: $d_v = d_n = d = 768$.
+We minimized changes to the baseline (DUET)~\cite{chen2022duet} settings and used no additional annotations.
 All experiments were conducted on a \textbf{single} NVIDIA RTX 4090 GPU.
-We minimized changes to the baseline~\cite{chen2022duet} settings and used no additional annotations.
-Detailed experimental setup is provided in the supplementary material.